Loading Events

 In partnership with Baker County Library, Betty’s Books, and Crossroads Arts Center, the Oregon Book Awards Author Tour will be in Baker City, with four Oregon Book Awards authors.

-Featured readers are Becky Ellis, a finalist in creative nonfiction for Little Avalanches: A Memoir, tina ontiveros, finalist in Creative Nonfiction for rough house, Steven Moore, finalists in creative nonfiction for The Distance from Slaughter County, and Charlie J. Stephens, finalist in fiction for A Wounded Deer Leaps Highest.
+Featured readers are Becky Ellis, a finalist in creative nonfiction for Little Avalanches: A Memoir, Rachel King, finalist in fiction for Bratwurst Haven, Steven Moore, finalist in creative nonfiction for The Distance from Slaughter County, and Charlie J. Stephens, finalist in fiction for A Wounded Deer Leaps Highest.

 Conversation and book signing will follow the readings.